BenjaminHoegh/ParsedownToc/README.md

 </p>

 # ParsedownToc

 ![GitHub release](https://img.shields.io/github/release/BenjaminHoegh/ParsedownToc.svg?style=flat-square)
 ![GitHub](https://img.shields.io/github/license/BenjaminHoegh/ParsedownToc.svg?style=flat-square)

 **ParsedownToc** is an extension for Parsedown and ParsedownExtra that introduces advanced features for developers working with Markdown.
 It is based on [@KEINOS toc extention](https://github.com/KEINOS/parsedown-extension_table-of-contents)

 > [!NOTE]
-> Does not yet include the lasted changes in ParsedownExtended v1.2.0
+> Does not yet include the latest changes in ParsedownExtended v1.2.0

 ## Features:

 - **Speed:** Super-fast processing.
 - **Configurability:** Easily customizable for different use-cases.
 - **Custom Header IDs:** Full support for custom header ids.

 ## Prerequisites:

 - Requires Parsedown 1.7.4 or later.

 ## Installation:

+Ensure you have Composer installed on your system.

-1. Use Composer to install the ParsedownToc package from [packagist.org](https://packagist.org/packages/benjaminhoegh/parsedown-toc):
+1. Install the ParsedownToc package using Composer:

    ```bash
    composer require benjaminhoegh/ParsedownToc
    ```

-2. Alternatively, download the [latest release](https://github.com/BenjaminHoegh/ParsedownToc/releases/latest) and include `Parsedown.php`.
+2. Alternatively, you can download the [latest release](https://github.com/BenjaminHoegh/ParsedownToc/releases/latest) and include `Parsedown.php` in your project.

 ## Usage:

-**Basic example:**
+### Basic example:

 ```php
 <?php
 require 'vendor/autoload.php';  // autoload